CMPGFB/SupplyAfrica/README.md

 # SupplyAfrica

-SupplyAfrica is a Clarity smart contract cultivated by Christopher Perceptions and presented at W3Africa 2024 as a decentralized framework for supply chain management.
+SupplyAfrica is a Clarity smart contract cultivated by Christopher Perceptions and presented at W3Africa 2024 as a decentralized framework for supply chain management for Africa.

 It's designed to facilitate the tracking and management of items across Africa.
-It allows companies to register items, update their statuses, and maintain a history of these statuses over time.
-Developed with transparency, efficiency, and scalability in mind, SupplyAfrica aims to support mass adoption of decentralized systems within supply chain management applications.
+It allows companies to register items with an initial status, update the status of owned items, and retrieve item information based on item IDs.
+SupplyAfrica aims to support mass adoption of decentralized systems within supply chain management.

 # Smart Contracts

-- Item Registration: Companies can register items, assigning them a unique ID and initial status.
+- Item Registration: Register items with a unique ID and an initial status.

-- Status Updates: Item owners can update the status of their items, with each update being recorded in the item's history.
+- Status Updates: Update the status of an item.
+Only the item's owner can perform this action.

-- History Tracking: Each item has a history of status updates, allowing for traceability and accountability.

-- Access Control: Only the item's registered owner can update its status, ensuring security and integrity.
+- Item Information Retrieval: Retrieve the owner and current status of an item by its ID.

 # Requirements